Connect with others who understand.

 Written by Sarah Winfrey

 In this article, we’ll consider member anecdotes and research on how MS might affect fingernails.
-If you think you may be experiencing nail changes as a symptom of MS, talk to a healthcare provider.
+If you think your nail changes may be a symptom of MS, talk to a healthcare provider.
 They can help determine the cause and work with you to find the best way to manage it.

-While nail changes are not widely recognized as a direct symptom of MS, many MyMSTeam members have noticed nail changes after their MS diagnoses.
+Although nail changes aren’t widely recognized as a direct symptom of MS, many MyMSTeam members have noticed them after their diagnoses.
 As one member wrote, “I have grooves in my fingernails and toenails.”

 Another described their fingernails as “dry and brittle.”